gotchoices/MyCHIPs/doc/learn-tally.md

 ### Entity Certificates
 Part of the information encapsulated and digitally signed within a tally includes a CHIP certificate.
 The certificate has several purposes:
-  - To provide information about the entity that identifies him to the satisfaction of the trading partner.
+  - To provide information about the entity that identifies it to the satisfaction of the other trading partner.
 For example, some partners may require a certificate containing a Tax ID number (like a Social Security Number in the US).
 Less formal relationships might only require a name and email address.
-Fields are optional but should be sufficient (in the judgement of the partner) to establish identify in an unmistakable and legally sufficient way.
+Some fields are optional but should be sufficient (in the judgement of the partner) to establish identify in an unmistakable and legally sufficient way.
   - To identify how/where to contact the agent who acts officially on behalf of the